babladey275/medical-camp-management-client/README.md

 # Medical Camp

-Medical Camp is a comprehensive platform designed for managing and organizing various medical camps.
-It allows administrators to easily add, update, and manage camp details, while users can view, register for camps, and track their payment history.
-The platform is built with modern technologies including React, React Query, Axios, and Stripe for secure payment processing.
+Medical Camp is a modern web-based platform for organizing and participating in medical camps.
+It supports user registration, secure payments via Stripe, real-time status tracking, and feedback collection.
+Organizers can manage camp listings, confirm or reject registrations, and maintain participant records.
+Built using React, React Query, Axios, and Stripe for a secure and responsive experience.

 ---